 Unique in its field, “Giobatta & Piero Garbellotto S.p.A.”, the oldest and most famous of Italian Cooperages, is the site of many guided tour visits, not only by representatives of the winemaking industry, but also by well-known cultural and media personalities.

-Today the cooperage directed by Pietro with his three sons , Piero, Piergregorio and Pieremilio, provides barrels, casks and “barriques” with volumes ranging from 10 to 10 to 70/80 000 litres (2.6 to 18,200/20,800 US galons) for the aging of wines, liquors and distillations, thanks to its ultra-modern equipment and its lumberyard, which contains anywhere from 12,000 to 15,000 cubic metres (420,000 to 530,000 cubic ft) of mostly oak, but also cherry, chestnut and ash and other woods from the finest producers in France, Croatia (Slavonia) and other large European forests.
+Today the cooperage directed by Piero Garbellotto with his two brothers, Piergregorio and Pieremilio, provides barrels, casks and “barriques” with volumes ranging from 10 to 10 to 70/80 000 litres (2.6 to 18,200/20,800 US galons) for the aging of wines, liquors and distillations, thanks to its ultra-modern equipment and its lumberyard, which contains anywhere from 12,000 to 15,000 cubic metres (420,000 to 530,000 cubic ft) of mostly oak, but also cherry, chestnut and ash and other woods from the finest producers in France, Croatia (Slavonia) and other large European forests.